Posted by Kai Knudsen, Senior Physician in Anesthesia & Intensive Care. Sahlgrenska University Hospital.

 |Levobupivacaine 1,25 mg/ml||Morphine Special 0,4 mg/ml||5-10 ml/hour|

 |Ropivacaine 2 mg/ml||6-14 ml/hour|

 |Levobupivacaine 2.5 mg/ml||5-7,5 ml/hour|

-Registered drugs for epidural use in Sweden are Morphine Special (morphine) and Sufentanil (Sufenta).
-Even fentanyl (Fentanyl) is used epidurally.
+Some registered opioids for epidural use are morphine, fentanyl and sufentanil.
 The drugs are given continuously in infusion or intermittent in bolus, 3-4 times/day.
 Morphine can be given three times a day or in continuous infusion.

 - Morphine 3-4 mg x 3 in EDA.
 Initially, up to 5 mg of morphine hydrochloride may be given if necessary.
 If necessary, a dose of 2-4 mg of morphine hydrochloride may be given when the effect of the first dose declined, usually after 6-24 hours.

 - Fentanyl 2 μg/ml, 4-12 ml/h should be given in continuous infusion with or without local anesthetic agents.

 - Sufentanil 1 μg/ml, 8-16 ml/h should be given in continuous infusion with or without local anesthetic agents.
 Sufentanil can also be given in bolus without local anesthetic 25 μg epidurally x 3-4.